killer-djon/traefik-http2amqp/README.md

       password: 'guest' # Rabbitmq instance password
       headerExchangeName: 'X-EXCHANGE' # A name of the exchange to publish on
-      headerQueueName: 'X-QUEUE' # A name of the queue to publish on ...
+      headerQueueName: 'X-QUEUE' # A name of the queue to publish on
+      headerExchangeType: 'X-TYPE' # If is empty default type is direct ...
 ```
 If send the request at post method and if into headers presents this names like headerExchangeName value and headerQueueName value, then body should be parsed and restranslit to amqp message broker